 The Forum for European Journalism Students (FEJS) is an international organization dedicated to the exchange of information between European Journalism students, young professionals and even citizens interested in the journalism field.
 The Forum attempts to bring such individuals together and promote interaction and networking while providing them with educational tools and framework to improve their knowledge and professional skills.

-FEJS International v. z. w. is also a non-profit organization registered under Belgian legislation.
+Stichting Forum European Journalism Students International is a non-profit organization registered in the Netherlands.
 It has three main bodies which are the Executive Board, the Secretariat and the General Assembly who act upon organization’s Rules and regulations.
 We prepare two main events every year – an Annual Congress, held in spring, and a General Assembly, which takes place in autumn.

 History